magicalsociety/WrexMods/README.md

 # WrexMODS - Mods for Discord Bot Maker

- These mods are added to DBM Mods https://github.com/LasseNiermann/DBM-Mods when the major bugs are worked out!
+# These mods are now part of DBM Mods, you can find them here https://github.com/Discord-Bot-Maker-Mods/DBM-Mods

+**Find them there!**

 # Installation: